-A companion can have a number of advances, with each advance making him more capable.
-When your character takes a stunt to gain a sidekick, aide, or assistant, the companion gets a number of advances to begin with (three), and you can buy more advances with additional stunts.
-See COMPANION, page 109, for more details as well.
+A companion can have a number of advances, with each advance making them more capable.
+When your character takes a stunt to gain a sidekick, aide, or assistant, the companion gets three advances to begin with and you can buy three more advances with additional stunts.